2023 Topps Heritage Variations Gallery & Info

 Error Variations

 In the past, Heritage error variations replicated the errors present in the original set Heritage was based on.
-However, for 2023 Heritage, the blunders are more diverse and exciting—classic missing player names or team names and a hobby-favorite, reverse negatives.
-Here you see Bryce Harper swinging from the right-side of the plate:
+However, for 2023 Heritage, the error cards are more diverse and exciting—classic missing player names or team names and a hobby-favorite, reverse negatives.
+Here you see Bryce Harper swinging from the right side of the plate:

 I’m personally not a fan of “generated” errors, and am hoping something not so obvious slips through the cracks.